 Exposure to depositary receipts may generate additional risks compared to a direct exposure to the underlying stocks, including the risk of non-segregation of the underlying stocks from the depositary banks' own assets and liquidity risk (as depositary receipts are often less liquid than the underlying stock).
 These may negatively affect the performance and/or liquidity of the Master ETF (and thus the Sub-Fund).
 Also, depositary receipts holders generally do not have the same right as the direct shareholders of the underlying stocks.
 The performance of depositary receipts may also be impacted by the related fees.
 Depositary receipts listed on stock exchange(s), like listed equity securities, are also subject to delisting risk.
-In particular, depositary receipts listed on stock exchange(s) may be delisted as a result of regulatory actions by local government(s) and/or the relevant stock exchange(s).
+In particular, depositary receipts listed on stock exchange(s) and/or the relevant stock exchange(s).
 Certain investors would not be allowed to invest in such depositary receipt(s), which would also become difficult to trade and value.
 This may in turn have an adverse impact on the Master ETF (and thus the Sub-Fund).